kevinbarvaliya/-Covid_19_Data_Exploration-/README.md

 ## Objective

-Analyse Covid 19 data that heplps to understand trend of this deciese.
+Analyze Covid 19 data that helps to understand the trend of this deciese.

 ## Used Technology and skills